Tencent/tdesign-common/docs/web/api/textarea.en-US.md

 ### Multi-line text boxes in different statuses

-The status of the input box can be Normal, Disabled, Abnormal (with prompt), prompt with additional content, and prompt with status icon.
+The status of the input box can be Normal, Disabled, Abnormal (with prompt), prompt with additional content.

 {{ type }}